 These states certainly have a lot to offer businesses.
 Unfortunately, these benefits are generally not very useful to those businesses operating outside of the state.
 Any business operating inside these states has to register as a foreign LLC.
 A business that registers as a foreign LLC in these states is generally unable to take full advantage of the tax and privacy benefits the state offers domestic LLCs.

-The LLC will not receive the tax benefits on out of state income.
+The LLC will not receive tax benefits on out-of-state income.
 Also, if the LLC is registered in other states, they most likely will have to list their names as owners of the LLC in those states.
 Also, there will probably be registration fees, annual report fees, and registered agent fees in every state in which your LLC is registered.